 Referendariat in English and Spanish, Maria Ward Gymnasium, Augsburg, Germany

-My research interests include the Cuban writer José Martí and his relation to North American authors, in particular R.W.
+Research interests include the Cuban writer José Martí and his relation to North American authors, in particular R.W.
 Emerson and Walt Whitman.
-My PhD dealt with Martí’s views on postcolonial social and political tendencies in the Americas, focusing particularly on Emerson’s and Whitman’s influence on the Cuban.
-My future research will link Martí with other authors, such as Mark Twain or Heinrich Heine, who played a significant role in the Cuban’s writings.
+The PhD dissertation dealt with Martí’s views on postcolonial social and political tendencies in the Americas, focusing particularly on Emerson’s and Whitman’s influence on the Cuban.
+Future research will link Martí with other authors, such as Mark Twain or Heinrich Heine, who played a significant role in the Cuban’s writings.

-I have taught German and Spanish at the University of South Carolina and Lynchburg College up to the 201 level.
-Currently I teach Spanish 102 and German 102.
-In Germany, I taught English and Spanish up to the “Leistungskurs” level at the Gymnasium.
+Dr. Schwarzmann has taught German and Spanish at the University of South Carolina and Lynchburg College up to the 201 level.
+In Germany, he taught English and Spanish up to the “Leistungskurs” level at the Gymnasium.

 - The Influence of Emerson and Whitman on the Cuban Poet José Martí: Themes of Immigration, Colonialism, and Independence The Edwin Mellen Press: Spring 2010